scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

    :ref:`testing-guidelines`, but if you have no experience writing tests or with the `py.test`_ testing framework submit your changes without adding tests, but mention in the pull request that you have not written tests.
-An example of writing a test is in :ref:`astropy-fix-example`.
+An example of writing a test is in :ref:`scikit-beam-fix-example`.

 #.
 Stage your changes using ``git add`` and commit them using ``git commit``.
-   An example of doing that, based on the fix for an actual Astropy issue, is at :ref:`astropy-fix-example`.
+   An example of doing that, based on the fix for an actual Scikit-beam issue, is at :ref:`scikit-beam-fix-example`.

    .. note::
         Make your `git`_ commit messages short and descriptive.
 If a commit